agduan/HackMIT-2025/README.md

 # 🎤 Socrates - Live Presentation Coach
+Socrates is a presentation analyzer and note taker web app.
+It will listen to you give your presentation, take notes, and give feedback -- both as followup questions and how to improve your presenting skills.

+This is for the education track at HackMIT 2025 and the Wispr Sponsor Challenge:

 A real-time presentation analysis web app that provides instant feedback on speaking pace, filler words, pauses, and sentiment during live presentations.
 Built for the Wispr Challenge at HackMIT 2025.